zacharychristian/OpenGov-Insights/README.md

 ├── requirements.txt # Requirements file to import needed python libraries<br>
 ├── open_gov_insights_dashboard.py #Python script to create dashboard<br>
 ├── README <br>
-├── dags <br> #Contain the Airflow DAGs for each pipeline │   ├── pipelines #Contains the code for each pipeline<br>
+├── dags #Contain the Airflow DAGs for each pipeline<br>
+│   ├── pipelines #Contains the code for each pipeline<br>
 │   ├── unit_tests #Contains the unit test code for each pipeline API call function<br>